ameliarahman/ameliarahman.github.io/_posts/2024-12-22-Partitioning.md

 The database still decides to use `Sequential Scan` as returned data is too large.

+Next step:
-Next step, let's create a new partioned table, create partitions from that table and seed them by the data from the `reports` table.
+- Let's create a new partitioned table
+- Create partitions from that parent table
+- Seed them by the data from the `reports` table.

 Here are the steps:

 <script src="https://gist.github.com/ameliarahman/9a8b74877931773295a56391682563b3.js"></script>